Food Traceability and FSMA

 Shipping: An event in a food’s supply chain in which a food is arranged for transport (e.g., by truck or ship) from a defined location to another defined location at a different farm, a first receiver, or a subsequent receiver.
 This would mean that, for example, shipping would not include arranging for the transport of a food between different locations of a single farm.
 The definition in the proposed rule further specifies that shipping does not include the sale or shipment of a food directly to a consumer or the donation of surplus food.

 Traceability Lot: A lot of food that has been originated, transformed, or created.

-Traceability Lot Code: A descriptor, often alphanumeric, used to identify a traceability lot.
-As with location descriptions and location identifiers, traceability lot codes are typically stored in business systems and printed in human readable and machine-readable format on food product packaging.
+Traceability Lot Code: A descriptor, often alphanumeric, is used to identify a traceability lot.
+As with location descriptions and location identifiers, traceability lot codes are typically stored in business systems and printed in human-readable and machine-readable format on food product packaging.
 We discuss the generation and use of traceability lot codes in product tracing in section V.D.1.